Brittany Kaiser: Career

 While she was studying at the University of Edinburgh, Kaiser took time off to work on Barack Obama's media team during his presidential campaign in 2007.
+During this time, she volunteered for Howard Dean's presidential campaign and Barack Obama's senatorial campaign, later becoming part of the small new media team for Obama's 2007/08 presidential campaign.
 She also worked for Amnesty International as a lobbyist appealing for an end to crimes against humanity.